 We researched and compared the top products in the Dog Tick Prevention Methods category to provide you with these recommendations.1.
 Amazon Basics Preventative Flea and Tick Topical Treatment for Dogs, Large (45-88 lbs)

-This topical solution is designed for large dogs and fits easily into a monthly care routine.
-The applicator delivers the product directly to the skin, making it a straightforward choice for those who want a repeatable and low-maintenance option.
-Its lightweight formula doesn't leave a noticeable residue.
+This lightweight topical solution is designed for large dogs and fits easily into a monthly care routine.
+The applicator delivers the product directly to the skin, making it a straightforward choice for those seeking a repeatable, low-maintenance option.
+The formula dries quickly and doesn't leave a noticeable residue.

 What We Like: